chainofindustry/MultiversXUnityTools/README.md

 # MultiversX Unity Tools

 ### Overview
-A work-in-progress set of tools to interact with Elrond Blockchain directly from a Unity app.
+A work-in-progress set of tools to interact with MultiversX Blockchain directly from a Unity app.
 We intend to keep our APIs as simple as possible and every action to be done with just a single line of code.

 ### Demo